Save the Rhino Trust's mounted patrol team covers an area of 7,520 km².

-Save the Rhino TrustBased in the Kunene Region in Namibia's northwest, Save the Rhino Trust Namibia is a non-governmental organisation aiming to protect the area's population of desert-adapted black rhino (Diceros bicornis bicornis) – the only one in the world!
-It was founded in 1982 by a group of locals and conservationists concerned about the decreasing number of rhino due to poaching.
+Save the Rhino TrustBased in the Kunene Region in Namibia's northwest, Save the Rhino Trust Namibia (SRT) is a non-governmental organisation working to protect the area's population of desert-adapted black rhino (Diceros bicornis bicornis) – the only truly free-ranging population in the world!
+It was founded in 1982 by a group of local conservationists concerned about the decreasing number of rhino due to poaching.

-Save the Rhino Trust Namibia works closely with the homonymous Save the Rhino Trust, which supports a number of ongoing rhino conservation programmes focusing on critically endangered species by funding.
+Save the Rhino Trust Namibia works closely with the Save the Rhino International in the UK, which supports a number of rhino conservation programmes in both Africa and Asia.

-Expert Africa's contributionOf course, the Camel Monitoring Team needs a certain annual budget to ensure the well-being of team and animals.
-From team equipment and remunerations of tracker & camel keepers, to camel pens, fodder during winter, veterinary care and vehicle logistical support – the list of needed things/goods is quite long.
+Expert Africa's contributionOf course, the Mounted Patrol Team needs a certain annual budget to ensure the well-being of both trackers and pack animals.
+From team equipment to remuneration of trackers & camel keepers, to camel pens, fodder during winter, veterinary care and vehicle logistical support – the list of funding needs is quite long.

-Since the conservation of African wildlife is our business as well, Expert Africa bears a part of the annual veterinary care costs for the camels.
+Since the conservation of African wildlife is our business as well, in the past Expert Africa has born part of the annual veterinary care costs for the camels.
 These include costs for medicines & vaccinations for all the animals, veterinarian fees for Dr. Axel Hartmann (Otjiwarango Veterinary Clinic), and travel cost between Otjiwarango and Kamanjab & Mbakonja, where the camel bases are located.